 minutes etc. I worked at South East Employers for eight years and came to Horley Town Council after their offices moved to Winchester.

-Judy Morgan - Administrative Officer
+Judy Morgan - Responsible Financial Officer & Planning Officer

 Judy joined Horley Town Council in 2017.
 She comes from a background in public service and the third sector and is enjoying the variety of work at the council, the collegiate working environment and contact with the public.